Track Santa: Follow his trip online with NORAD

-Watch for the tracking starting Christmas Eve morning.
+Watch for the tracking starting at 4 a.m.
+MST on Christmas Eve morning.
 The operation is based out of Peterson Space Force Base in Colorado Springs, the home of NORAD.

 While it began with just phone calls (a wrong number, in fact), today there are many ways to check in on Santa’s journey through NORAD, including: